-The images may even seem a bit unattainable as a photographer, but they’re not!
+The gorgeous interior photography shots you see in magazines may seem impossible to achieve as a photographer, but they’re not!

 Let’s dive in and walk through these twelve tips.
 You’ll start creating magazine-worthy interior photography in no time!

 The end goal is always to produce eye-catching interior photographs.
-These have to work in magazines just as well as they would on Instagram.
+These have to look great in magazines as well as on Instagram.

 Having interior lights on also creates all sorts of shadows.
 These will appear on walls, floors, and furniture.
 It’s distracting and takes away from the actual interior design elements.